CDL Blood Pressure

 Can I Pass a DOT Physical While Being on Blood Pressure Medication?

 If you take medication regularly to manage your high blood pressure, there's no problem when it comes to getting a Department of Transportation Physical.
-It's very common for people with high blood pressure to take such medications and manage their condition well enough for DOT Physicals.
+It's widespread for people with high blood pressure to take such medications and manage their condition well enough for DOT Physicals.
 Plus, with regular maintenance, your long-term outlook can be improved.
 IFTA Sticker Registration steps.

 Can I Fail My DOT Physical Due to Having High Blood Pressure?